Mataranka – The Capital of Never Never

 The entrance to the hot springs starts with some rocks, then turns into a metal boardwalk.
 The 500 meters walk is short and lovely so that you can easily access the springs.
 After the boardwalk finishes you come to a beautiful, and shady area where you can put your things down.

 The water in the pool is pleasantly warm at 34 degrees.
 It is crystal clear and has a beautiful light blue tint.
 If you bring children, there is a shallow area where you can stay with the kids.
 It is near a narrow outlet which brings spring water into a small creek.

 However, there is a slight drop so just be careful.
 On the opposite side is the deeper end where adults will not be able to stand up as the water gets more than 2 meters deep.

 The good thing is that the sides of the hot springs pool have little ledges you can sit on and relax.

 If you plan to visit Mataranka during October and November, be aware that there may be an increased presence of red flying fox in the area.
 These bats are known for their distinct odor and may be seen in the palm trees.

 Mataranka – other activities

 The wildlife in Mataranka is splendid.
-There are a range of birds, kangaroos, wallabies, freshwater crocodiles, fish and more!
-Every day before evening we were visiting billabong in hope to spot freshwater crocodiles (we were told they live there).
+There is a range of birds, kangaroos, wallabies, freshwater crocodiles, fish and more!
+Every day before evening we were visiting billabong in the hope to spot freshwater crocodiles (we were told they live there).

 Maybe they do, but we had no luck (or someone was too loud…) and we didn’t see any of these timid creatures..